-Exhibit 2 contains other statistics about the Papirius operation.

-Papirius strove to provide very high levels of order fulfillment with availabilities of greater than 99.5% for each item they stocked.
-To showcase its high service, Papirius offered customers the guarantee "Tomorrow or It's Free" - items that were not in stock would be delivered later at no charge.
-Of course there were some limits on the types of products covered under the guarantee, and customers could not order multiple units of an out-of-stock item and receive them all free.
+Exhibit A2 contains other statistics about the Papirius operation.
+Papirius strove to provide very high levels of order fulfillment with fill rates of greater than 99.5% for each item they stocked.
+To showcase its high service, Papirius offered customers the guarantee, "Tomorrow or It's Free."
+Items that were not in stock would be delivered later at no charge.
+Of course there were some limits on the types of products covered under the guarantee and customers could not order multiple units of an out-of-stock item and receive them all free.
 Petr estimated that the promotion cost less than \$200/day and thought the publicity was well worth it.
 In fact, he felt that it was good that some customers received free merchandise - he argued that it was a positive thing to give something to the customer from time to time to reinforce the value of their service and ability to meet promises.
 Providing high levels of customer service did cost Papirius precious capital.
-Even with ongoing efforts to improve inventory turns, Papirius held about one month of demand in inventory.
+With tight payment terms from many of their suppliers, inventory investment was a key consideration in growth - particularly as Papirius added more items to its offerings.
+Papirius worked hard to keep inventories low - holding about one month of demand in inventory, which is less than half of Office Depot.
+The company did this by carefully monitoring its customers' interests and the sales data to determine which items to add and maintain in the catalog and which items to prune.